Welcome to my FAQ page where I’m confident you’ll find the answers to your burning questions!

 After an initial consultation (the free 20 to 30 minute chat) and if you agree to go ahead, the next step is to determine how long you will work together whether it be a one-off session, 3 sessions or 6 sessions which are usually held fortnightly.

-Then, prior to the first session, the coach should provide an initial questionnaire for you to complete and return before your first meeting.
+Then, prior to the first session, the coach usually provides an initial questionnaire for you to complete and return before your first meeting.
 The types of questions include:

 • What motivated you to work with a coach?